gohanko/yiikuochong.com/content/posts/reverse-engineering-hi-hive-community/index.md

 ![Image of cannot open bundle](./images/cannot_open_bundle.png "Image of cannot open bundle")

 After a google search, I found out that Hermes VM is the default compilation target for more recent versions of React Native.
-Which is confirmed by the `file` command:
+Which is confirmed using the `file` command:

 ![Image of file tool showing result](./images/file_command_result.png "Image of file tool showing result")